radapdal/process/webdevelopmentworkflow.md

 If the UAT returns with additional requests, which it almost always will, take time to review the new requirements.
 Note that the initial committed requirements at this point has already been fulfilled, and other issues from the next sprint might take priority.

-To process these, treat them as Additional Requests and see "Additional Requests mid-Sprint and How to Deal with them".
+To process these, treat them as Additional Requests and see (Additional Requests mid-Sprint and How to Deal with them)[#Additional-Requests-mid-Sprint-and-How-to-Deal-with-them].

 Failed issues by client review will undergo change rollback and is recycled back to the workflow.

-> **Client UAT Failed**
+> **Deployment Rollback**
 >
 > `RELEASED TO STAGING` -> `REOPENED`

 ### Getting ready for Production

-When the client is ready to push the staged changes to production, it's time to get ready for deployment.
+When the client is ready to push the staged changes to production, it's time to get ready for Production Deployment.

 - Create Deployment Checklist.
-- Relay checklist to the Project Manager and agree on a deployment schedule with the client.
+- Relay checklist to the Project Coordinator and agree on a deployment schedule with the client.
 - Project Lead will grab sprint issues.
 - Update sprint due date to the scheduled deployment date.